-The following table summarizes the total share-based compensation expense (in thousands):
+The following table summarizes the total share-based compensation expense (in thousands) which is recognized in General and administrative expenses in the Consolidated Statement of Operations:

 Year Ended December 31,

-2022 2021 2020
+· 2023 2022 2021

-Share-based compensation expense \$ 5,082 \$ 2,093 \$ 2,303
+ased compensation expense \$ 8,027 \$ 5,082 \$ 2,093

-Note 19-Employee Benefits Plan
+Note 18-Employee Benefits Plan

 The Company sponsored for its U.S. employees, a defined contribution plan under Section 401(k) of the Internal Revenue Code.
 The Plan provided that employees may defer up to 50% of their annual compensation subject to annual dollar limitations, and that the Company would make a matching contribution equal to 100% of each employee's deferral, up to 5% of the employee's annual compensation.
-Company-matching contributions, which vests immediately, totaled \$2.1 million, \$1.9 million and nil for the year ended December 31, 2022, 2021 and 2020, respectively.
-The Company eliminated the match on March 31, 2019, and resumed the match on contributions effective January 1, 2021.
+Company-matching contributions, which vest immediately, totaled \$1.5 million, \$2.1 million and \$1.9 million for the year ended December 31, 2023, 2022 and 2021, respectively.